 This report has been prepared primarily to present water-level records of wells not included in the Federal network.
-However, for the sake of completeness it includes water-level records of Federal wells that either have been or will be published in water-supply papers since 1955.
-This report, which contains water-level records for the 2-year period (1960-62), is the second of a series presenting water-level records for all permanent observations wells in Oklahoma.
-The first report, published in 1963, contains water-level records for the 5-year period of (1956-60).
+However, for the sake of completeness it includes water-level records of Federal wells that either have been or will be published in Water-Supply Papers since 1955.
+This report, which contains water-level records for the 2-year period (1961-62), is the second of a series presenting water-level records for all permanent observation wells in Oklahoma.
+The first report, published in 1963, contains water-level records for the 5-year period (1956-60).

 Additional publication details

 |Publication Subtype||USGS Numbered Series|

 |Title||Ground-water levels in observation wells in Oklahoma, 1961-62|